-When Have Baby Will Travel launched over six years ago, it was to help new parents realize that once you have a baby, international travel is not out the window.
-It’s entirely possible to travel and still have a great time – you just need to make like a boy scout, and be prepared.
+Have Baby Will Travel‘s mission is to help new parents realize that, once you have a baby, international travel is not out the window.
+It’s entirely possible to travel and still have a great time!
+You need to make like a boy scout, and be prepared.

 Here’s a few things you need to consider when taking baby abroad for the first time…

-Age is an important thing to take into consideration, as babies with established routines or those who are already walking need more consideration than really young babies, but travel with newborns often means you’re much more tired.
+Age is an important thing to take into consideration.
+Babies with established routines, or those who are already walking, need more consideration than really young babies.
+But, travel with newborns often means you’re much more tired.

-When taking baby abroad, you’ll need to decide where you want to go and baby should have a big say in this.
+When taking baby abroad, you’ll need to decide where you want to go.
+And baby should have a big say in this!
 For example, you might want to avoid certain countries that require immunizations.
-Breastfed infants get a certain boost in their immune systems thanks to their mama’s antibodies, but destinations that require anti-malarials or special shots can be visited when your little one is not so little.
-Active holidays can still be enjoyed with a baby in tow, but if you’re hoping to scuba dive or ski when your baby is still really young, you’ll need to sort out childcare for your vacation.
+Breastfed infants get a certain boost in their immune systems thanks to their mama’s antibodies.
+But, destinations that require anti-malarials or travel vaccinations can be visited when your little one is not so little.
+Active holidays can still be enjoyed with a baby in tow.
+If you want to scuba dive or ski when your baby is still really young, you can sort out childcare for your vacation.

-Babies used to be able to travel on their parent’s passport but this is no longer allowed, so make sure your baby has their own passport before going away.
-Having the correct travel insurance is also important (see Columbus Direct).
+Babies used to be able to travel on their parent’s passport, but this is no longer allowed.
+Make sure your baby has their own passport before going away.
+Having the correct travel insurance is also important.
 You’ll want to be certain you’re covered for any and all emergencies while you’re away.
-If your baby gets sick just before you leave and is therefore unable to travel, you’ll also want to make sure you have cancellation insurance.
+If baby gets sick just before you leave and is unable to travel, you need to make sure you also have cancellation insurance.

-Your carry-on bag is your lifeline while you’re on board, so make sure you’ve packed enough snacks and distractions to last the duration of the flight (and then some).
-Don’t skimp on diapers and wipes, and make sure you have a change of clothes for yourself, as well as for baby Use a detailed carry-on packing list to make sure you don’t forget anything.
+Your carry-on bag is your lifeline while you’re on board.
+Make sure you’ve packed enough snacks and distractions to last the duration of the flight (and then some).
+Don’t skimp on diapers and wipes.
+And make sure you have a change of clothes for yourself, as well as for baby.
+Use a detailed carry-on packing list to make sure you don’t forget anything.

 Let’s face it, gone are the days of traveling light.
-I once traipsed through Europe with one bag strapped to my back, but now that same said bag would barely hold all the diapers.
+I once traipsed through Europe with one bag strapped to my back.
+Now that same said bag would barely hold all the diapers.

-Use a detailed packing list for travel with baby – you don’t want to overpack, but you also don’t want to forget anything or spend your entire trip managing laundry.
-The one thing you don’t want to forget is a first aid kit, and any medications baby needs, and pain reliever (for baby and for you!)
+Use a detailed packing list for travel with baby.
+You don’t want to overpack, but you also don’t want to forget anything or spend your entire trip managing laundry.
+The one thing you don’t want to forget is a first aid kit, any medications baby needs, and pain reliever (for baby and for you!)

 If your destination is a sunny one, make sure you’ve packed or have access to sun protection – whether that’s sunscreen, SPF swimwear or both.
 Hats are a necessity, as is some time away from the sun in an (ideally) air conditioned room – babies can easily overheat and dehydrate.
 Make sure you’re all keeping up your water intake, and also make sure you’re taking care near the water.
-Beach, sun, and pool safety are all things we need to brush up on before heading out, especially if your day to day lives don’t involve them much.
+Beach, sun, and pool safety are all things we need to brush up on.
+Especially if your day to day lives don’t involve them much.

 Mobile babies require a quick babyproof of your accommodation.
-Choosing main-floor rooms give your back a break when lugging kids and gear around, and while the utmost in vigilance must be taken to secure and lock doors, a main floor room also eliminates any risk of a fall.
-A roll of tape thrown in your suitcase can be used to cover electrical outlets, and manage cords that might dangle and tempt your baby.
+Choosing main-floor rooms give your back a break when lugging kids and gear around.
+Also, while the utmost in vigilance must be taken to secure and lock doors, a main floor room also eliminates any risk of a fall.
+A roll of tape thrown in your suitcase can be used to cover electrical outlets and manage cords that might dangle and tempt your baby.